djplaner/blog/docs/2021/03/12/reflecting-on-the-spread-of-the-card-interface-for-blackboard-learn/index.md

 ---
+categories:
+- casa
+coverImage: 36379213_b65e65ed62_o.jpg
+date: 2021-03-12 12:02:59+10:00
+next:
+  text: What are the symbols in digital education/design for learning?
+  url: /blog2/2021/03/24/what-are-the-symbols-in-digital-education-design-for-learning/
+previous:
+  text: Do the little things matter in design for learning?
+  url: /blog2/2021/03/06/do-the-little-things-matter-in-design-for-learning/
 title: Reflecting on the spread of the Card Interface for Blackboard Learn
-date: 2021-03-12 12:02:59+10:00
-categories: ['casa']
-coverImage: 36379213_b65e65ed62_o.jpg
 type: post
 template: blog-post.html
 ---